New Relic: Foundation and early years

-In April 2021, New Relic reportedly laid off nearly 160 employees, as part of a restructuring plan to move away from its software subscription sales model to a consumption based model.
-In May, Bill Staples was promoted to CEO, and Cirne transitioned to executive chairman.
-In October, the company acquired CodeStream, a developer collaboration tool.
+In May 2021, Bill Staples was promoted to CEO, and Cirne transitioned to executive chairman.
+In June, the company acquired CodeStream, a developer collaboration tool.

 In February 2022, the company released infrastructure monitoring software to help DevOps, site reliability engineering (SRE) and ITOps teams monitor issues across public, private and hybrid cloud environments.
 In May, the company launched a vulnerability management tool for security, DevOps, security operations (SecOps) and SRE teams.

+In June 2023, following a $55 million operational loss in the preceding fiscal year, New Relic laid off 155 employees in the US and up to 57 abroad.
+In July 2023, the company agreed to be acquired by private equity firms Francisco Partners and TPG Inc. in an all-cash deal valued at $6.5 billion.
+The acquisition was finalized in November and New Relic was delisted from the New York Stock Exchange.

+In December 2023, the company announced Ashan Willy, former CEO of Proofpoint, Inc., as its new CEO.

+In May 2025, New Relic integrated with GitHub Copilot's agentic coding capability to detect performance issues in generated code.
+In October, the company appointed Brian Emerson as its new CPO.

 Products

-New Relic's technology, delivered in a software as a service (SaaS) model, monitors Web and mobile applications in real-time with support for custom-built plugins to collect arbitrary data.
+New Relic's technology, delivered in a software as a service (SaaS) model, monitors Web and mobile applications in real-time and supports custom-built plugins to collect arbitrary data.

 Operations

-New Relic is headquartered in San Francisco.
-Its CEO as of May 2021 is Bill Staples, and Lew Cirne is the company's executive chairman.
-As of March 2022, the company reported 2,217 employees.

 The company partners with companies including IBM Bluemix, Amazon Web Services, CloudBees, Engine Yard, Heroku, Joyent, Rackspace Hosting, and Microsoft Azure as well as mobile application backend service providers Appcelerator, Parse, and StackMob.

-In 2012 and 2013, the San Francisco Business Times profiled New Relic as a best place to work in the Bay Area.